 Earnings per Share

 Basic earnings per share is computed using the weighted average number of common shares outstanding during the period and income available to common stockholders.
 Diluted earnings per share is computed using the weighted average number of common shares outstanding during the period plus the dilutive effect of all potential shares of common stock including common stock issuable pursuant to stock options, warrants, and RSUs.
-As a result, the sum of per share amount may not equal the total.
-Refer to Note 15 for the calculations of basic and diluted earnings per share.
+Refer to Note 10 for the calculations of basic and diluted earnings per share.

-In the fourth quarter of 2019, in conjunction with the Kona Grill acquisition, the Company implemented certain organizational changes, including the reorganization of our internal reporting structure to better facilitate our strategy for growth, operational efficiency and management accountability.
-As a result of these organizational changes, the Company has identified the following four reportable operating segments: STK, Kona Grill, ONE Hospitality and Corporate.
-Refer to Note 18 for additional details and certain financial information regarding the Company’s operating segments relating to the years ended December 31, 2019 and 2018.
-Prior year amounts have been revised to conform to the current year segment presentation.
+The Company has identified the following four reportable operating segments: STK, Kona Grill, ONE Hospitality and Corporate.
+Refer to Note 13 for additional details and certain financial information regarding the Company’s operating segments relating to the years ended December 31, 2022 and 2021.

 Foreign Currency Translation

 Assets and liabilities of foreign operations are translated into U.S. dollars at the balance sheet date.
 Revenues and expenses are translated at average monthly exchange rates.
 Gains or losses resulting from the translation of foreign subsidiaries represent other comprehensive income (loss) and are accumulated as a separate component of stockholders’ equity.
-Currency translation gains or (losses) are recorded in accumulated other comprehensive loss within stockholders’ equity and amounted to approximately $(0.3) million and $(0.8) million during the years ended December 31, 2019 and 2018, respectively.
+Currency translation gains or losses are recorded in accumulated other comprehensive loss within stockholders’ equity and amounted to a loss of approximately $0.2 million and a gain of approximately $1,000 during 2022 and 2021, respectively.